 Many avid royal fans will remember Lady Louise's sweet smile from Duchess Catherine and Prince William's iconic 2011 royal wedding.

-To this day, photos of the angelic blonde seated in a horse-drawn carriage next to her cousin Prince Harry still warms our heart.
+To this day, photos of the angelic blonde seated in a horse-drawn carriage next to her cousin Prince Harry still warm our hearts.